On this page:

 Corporate

-Corporate staff are responsible for supporting schools through the regular review of the Gas Appliance Management guidance and assist in meeting their mandatory obligations.
+Corporate staff are responsible for supporting schools through the regular review of the Gas Heater Management policy and assisting schools to meet their mandatory obligations.

-Corporate staff are responsible for providing schools with allocated funding for routine inspection of gas appliances via the annual contracts allocation of the Student Resource Package (SRP).
-Costs associated with the repair of gas appliances are funded within the Maintenance portion of the SRP.
+Corporate staff are responsible for providing schools with allocated funding for routine inspection of gas heaters via the SRP Annual Contracts line.
+Costs associated with the repair of gas heaters are funded within the SRP Maintenance and Minor Works line.

-Corporate staff monitor compliance with gas appliance requirements through the Asset Information Management Systems (AIMS).
+Corporate staff monitor compliance with gas heater requirements through the Asset Information Management Systems (AIMS).

 Corporate staff support schools to be compliant.
 This support can include one-on-one assistance for schools that request it.